 This post may contain affiliate links.
 Please read our disclosure policy.

-Potato Rolls are pillowy soft, chewy, and buttery.
-The mashed potatoes make the rolls melt-in-your-mouth delicious!
+Potato rolls are pillowy soft, chewy, and buttery, with mashed potatoes adding a melt-in-your-mouth flavor to every bite.

 Yes – Made with Mashed Potatoes!

-If you are anything like our family, you rarely have leftover Mashed Potatoes.
-But trust me, scooping out ½ a cup to make these Potato Rolls is worth it!
+If you are anything like our family, you rarely have leftover Best Mashed Potatoes.
+But trust me, scooping out ยฝ a cup to make these potato rolls is worth it!

 How to Make Potato Rolls